cyrusvahidi/jtfs-gpu/README.md

   -->
   </div>

-## Description
+--
-Kymatio examples of Joint Time-Frequency Scattering for audio signals
+Examples of Joint Time-Frequency Scattering with Kymatio, for audio signals

 ## How to run
 First, install dependencies